 Whilst we always encourage our patients to consult their GPs, you can actually get prescription medicines such as Viagra online.
-Our ED assessments are administered by our team of NHS accredited doctors, many of whom are practising GPs themselves.
+Our ED assessments are administered by our team of NHS experienced clinicians, many of whom are practising GPs themselves.

 If your partner is interested in learning more, you could direct them to our free online ED assessment, and one of our doctors will be able to assess your partner and discuss their options with them.
 It is important to note however, that only your partner can take this assessment and due to security reasons you will not be able to take this assessment on their behalf.